-Still Aware is driving change and working tirelessly towards reducing preventable stillbirth.
-Change prior to the event.
-Change through education of clinicians and expectant families.
+Still Aware is invested in sharing stillbirth research and actively lobbies for stillbirth to be listed and remain on the policy agenda at a national level.
 We continue to work with key researchers in the field to gather and report data of care provisions already offered internationally, but which are not offered to Australian patients.

 Still Aware is the only not-for-profit organization in Australia dedicated to raising awareness of stillbirth.
 At Still Aware every dollar donated goes directly to funding awareness and education to brings about change.
 You can have confidence knowing that your dollar goes straight to activities that brings awareness of the thousands of babies born still every year in Australia.